-We all have been bombarded with terms like refined, unrefined, natural, raw, organic and many more on shelves and to be honest, it can be overwhelming and pretty confusing.
+We all have been bombarded with terms like refined, unrefined, natural, raw, organic, and many more on shelves and to be honest, it can be overwhelming and pretty confusing.

 Below is a summary of what we know and our opinion:

-Too much sugar can spike your blood levels and causes diabetes and increase heart disease.
+Too much sugar can spike your blood levels and causes diabetes and increased heart disease.
 In our everyday life, it is somewhat difficult to avoid sugar, it is basically in everything: condiments and other products we buy from the grocery store.

 Refined sugar is basically sugar that is extremely processed that it leaves no nutritional value.
 Unrefined sugar on the other hand is still processed to a certain extent, but remains some of its natural nutrients like calcium, iron and magnesium.
 Some examples of unrefined sugars are molasses, coconut sugar, honey, maple syrup, fruit or dates and others.